KmolYuan/four-bar-rs/README.md

 ## File Format

 Four🍀bar uses a custom file format to store the linkage data.
-The file is a plain text file of [RON](https://github.com/ron-rs/ron) syntax.
+The file is a plain text of [RON](https://github.com/ron-rs/ron) syntax.

 ### Synthesis Target Format